Thursday, April 25, 2013

 Oh, the Little Details

-I took Grandmother’s charm bracelet and put on the charms—Mom engraved her charm with my birthdate.
-I will pass down the bracelet to Lauren because it represents her grandmother and great-grandmother.
-I couldn’t wait to wear it.
+I took Grandmother’s charm bracelet and added my charm and Mom’s charm, also engraved with my birthdate.
+I took my cousins' charms off for them to get.
+I will pass the bracelet to Lauren because it represents her grandmother and great-grandmother.
+I can’t wait to wear it.

-I wanted to make sure my cousins did not mind, so I sent a message to one telling her I was going to keep it and that I hoped no one would care.
+I wanted to make sure my cousins did not mind if I kept the bracelet, so I messaged them and hoped no one cared.
 No, I did not have to do this even though their charms were on the bracelet.
 One may think I shouldn’t have said anything, but I wanted a clear conscience.
-I did what was right.
-They did not mind.
+I did what was right, and they did not care.

 Dad gave me two neat pennants the preachers brought as they visited Grandmother.
 I like the one made with two nails shaped like a cross.